Banana Pi resources

 - Connect a 2.5-inch SATA SSD or HDD to the board.

-- Update the boot loader configuration (usually stored on the microSD card) to point to the SATA root partition.
+- Update the boot loader configuration, usually kept on the microSD card, so it points to the SATA root partition.

 - Reboot.
 The board still reads the boot loader from microSD but runs the operating system from SATA.

-Consult your distribution's documentation for exact SATA boot procedures.
-Most Armbian and Debian-based images include automated SATA migration tools.
+Consult the distribution's documentation for the exact SATA boot procedure.
+Most Armbian and Debian-based images include automated SATA migration tools, but the details still vary by image.

 Frequently asked questions